apecloud/kubeblocks/docs/user_docs/lifecycle_management/restart/single_node.md

 This guide introduces how to use KubeBlocks to restart a single-node cluster.

-## Before you begin
+## Before you start

 - [Install KubeBlocks](../../installation/deploy_kubeblocks.md).
-- Run the commands below to check whether the KubeBlocks is installed successfully and the cluster-related CR (custom resources) are created.
+- Run the commands below to check whether the KubeBlocks is installed successfully and the cluster-related `CR` (custom resources) are created.
   - Run the commands to check whether KubeBlocks is installed successfully.
   ```
   $ kubectl get pod